The top secondary schools in Peterborough - based on the 2025 GCSE results

-With the deadline for parents to apply for a place at secondary schools approaching (the cut off date is October 31), the release of the data could not have come at a more perfect time for families.
+With the deadline for parents to apply for a place at secondary schools just one day away (the cut off date is October 31), the release of the data could not have come at a more perfect time for families.

 Each school is given an ‘Attainment 8’ score – This score is based on how well pupils in a school have performed in up to 8 qualifications, which include English, maths, 3 English Baccalaureate qualifications including sciences, computer science, history, geography and languages, and 3 other additional approved qualifications.